Samsung/tizen-docs/docs/application/web/guides/w3c/supplement/typedarray.md

 Typed Array - Khronos is an HTML5 feature that allows you to access binary data in JavaScript.
 It is designed to effectively handle the complex binary data of WebGL&trade;.
 It provides better performance than the WebGL - Khronos API (in [mobile](../../../api/latest/w3c_api/w3c_api_m.html#webgl), [wearable](../../../api/latest/w3c_api/w3c_api_w.html#webgl), and [TV](../../../api/latest/w3c_api/w3c_api_tv.html#webgl) applications) when manipulating binary data and handling the data of other HTML APIs.

-The main features of the Typed Array - Khronos API include:
+The main features of the Typed Array - Khronos API include the following:

 - Creating an array buffer